Relaxations for binary polynomial optimization via signed certificates: Binary non-negativity of NNS polynomials.

-We have a step-by-step reduction from the separation problem for non-negativity constraint $\min\limits_{\vx \in \bB}f(\vx) \ge 0$ to a \mincut problem.
-The non-negativity constraint consists of $2^n$ linear sub-constraints.
-We will replace these constraints with an extended formulation of $\bO(md)$ size.
-Our reformulation is based on the \maxflow-\mincut duality theorem and its LP formulation.
+The non-negativity constraint $\min\limits_{\vx \in \bB}f(\vx) \ge 0$ consists of $2^n$ linear sub-constraints.
+Based on the \mincut separation algorithm, we next present a novel extended formulation of this constraint of size $\bO(md)$.
+Our reformulation is based on the LP formulation of \mincut and its duality.

 Recall that the \mincut problem in $G^c$ is equivalent to the reduced problem $\min\limits_{\vx \in \bB_f}f^c(\vx)$, but the non-negativity constraint places restrictions on $f$.
 Therefore, we begin with the LP formulations of the reduced problem, and modify its LP formulations to represent the original problem $\min\limits_{\vx \in \bB}f(\vx)$.
-Our construction is accompanied by LP formulations for the modified problems.
-We also show how to construct optimal solutions to those LPs through perturbations.

-Recall that $\bM$ means a large enough number.
-In the following LP formulations, we shall use this symbol for some purpose that will be specified at each occurrence.
-We will find that objective terms and constraints associated with $\bM$ can be eliminated from the formulations, thus computation of these LPs does not involve $\bM$.